Fusing Blockchain and AI with Metaverse: A Survey: Blockchain in Metaverse

-Blockchain is widely believed as one of the foundamental infrastructures of metaverse.
-Because blockchain bridges isolated small sectors together and provides a stable economic system, which helps offer transparent, open, efficient, and reliable rules for metaverse.
-For example, Hash algorithms and timestamp technologies provide metaverse users the traceability and confidentiality of underlying data.
-As illustrated in Fig. \ref{lbl:BCModelArchitecture}, the convcentional Blockchain architecture includes data layer, network layer, consensus layer, incentive layer, contract layer, and application layer.
-The correlations between those layers and metaverse are explained as following. \begin{itemize}
+Blockchain is widely believed as one of the fundamental infrastructures of metaverse, because it can bridge isolated small sectors together and provide a stable economic system, which helps offer transparent, open, efficient, and reliable rules for metaverse. { For example, hash algorithms and timestamp technologies as the major components in the data layer of blockchain could provide metaverse users the traceability and confidentiality of the data storing in the bottom layer of blockchains. } As illustrated in Fig. \ref{lbl:BCModelArchitecture}, the conventional Blockchain architecture includes a data layer, network layer, consensus layer, incentive layer, contract layer, and application layer.
+The correlations between those layers and the metaverse are explained as follows. \begin{itemize}

 \item Data transmission and verification mechanism provide network support for various data transmission and verification of metaverse economic system.

 \item Consensus mechanisms solve the credit problem of metaverse transactions.